disisvm/personalFinance_Tracker/README.md

 4. Configure the application:

-- Rename `config.example.py` to `config.py`.
-- Update the MongoDB connection details in `config.py`.
+- Update the MongoDB connection details in `db_connection.py`.

 5. Run the application:
    python app.py